CHT2520/js-build-tools/README.md

 - We are now importing _color-name_ and then using it on the final line to tell us the RGB value for lightblue.

-- If try and run this example in a browser, it won't work.
+- If you try and run this example in a browser, it won't work.

 By default browsers don't know where to find the packages we have installed into our project.

 In order to use Node.js packages we need a build tool.
-A build tool will look through all the `import` statements, find the dependencies needed to run the app and build JavaScript the browser can understand.
+A build tool will look through all the `import` statements, find the dependencies needed to run the app and build JavaScript files the browser can understand.

 ## Installing the Vite Build Tool